 Birds don’t always drink sufficient water, often deriving fluids from their food.
 This is among the reasons why it’s important to supplement a pellet diet with hydrating fruits and vegetables.

-The water content of carrots is 85-95%, making them an ideal source of hydration for pet birds.
-The beta-carotene content also assists with fluid control, helping prevent conditions like polyuria and polydipsia.
+Carrots have an 85-95% water content, making them ideal sources of hydration for birds.
+Their beta-carotene content also assists with fluid control, preventing conditions like polyuria and polydipsia.

 Soluble and Insoluble Fiber

-A cup of chopped or diced raw carrots contains about 5 grams of dietary fiber (roughage).
+A cup of chopped or diced raw carrots contains 5 grams of dietary fiber (roughage).

 Parrots need soluble and insoluble fiber to remain healthy.
 Fiber reduces the likelihood of constipation, weight gain, diabetes mellitus, and coronary heart disease.

-Some bird species eat grit to assist with the digestive process, but the cellulose fibers in fruits and veggies are all that parrots need for healthy digestive transit.
+Some bird species ingest food to assist with digestion, but parrots need the cellulose fibers in fruits and veggies for healthy digestive transit.

 Blood Clotting